gvsu-sta631/activity08-mini-competition/README.md

     clarification to their post and give them a “+ 1” 👍.
 Remember that this space is for conversations as well as posting questions.
 Read through your peers’ muddy posts and do your best to provide help.

+## Attribution

+This activity is based on [This is Statistics](https://thisisstatistics.org/)’s Fall Data Challenge.